Cannon: Western Europe

 The oldest extant cannon in Europe is a small bronze example unearthed in Loshult, Scania in southern Sweden.
 It dates from the early-mid 14th century, and is currently in the Swedish History Museum in Stockholm.

 Early cannons in Europe often shot arrows and were known by an assortment of names such as pot-de-fer, tonnoire, ribaldis, and büszenpyle.
 The ribaldis, which shot large arrows and simplistic grapeshot, were first mentioned in the English Privy Wardrobe accounts during preparations for the Battle of Crécy, between 1345 and 1346.
 The Florentine Giovanni Villani recounts their destructiveness, indicating that by the end of the battle, "the whole plain was covered by men struck down by arrows and cannon balls".
-Similar cannon were also used at the Siege of Calais (1346–47), although it was not until the 1380s that the ribaudekin clearly became mounted on wheels.
+Similar cannon were also used at the siege of Calais (1346–47), although it was not until the 1380s that the ribaudekin clearly became mounted on wheels.

-Early use

 The Battle of Crecy which pitted the English against the French in 1346 featured the early use of cannon which helped the longbowmen repulse a large force of Genoese crossbowmen deployed by the French.
 The English originally intended to use the cannon against cavalry sent to attack their archers, thinking that the loud noises produced by their cannon would panic the advancing horses along with killing the knights atop them.

 Early cannons could also be used for more than simply killing men and scaring horses.
-English cannon were used defensively in 1346 during the Siege of Breteuil to launch fire onto an advancing siege tower.
-In this way cannons could be used to burn down siege equipment before it reached the fortifications.
+English cannon were used defensively in 1346 during the siege of Breteuil to launch fire onto an advancing siege tower.
+In this way, cannons could be used to burn down siege equipment before it reached the fortifications.
 The use of cannons to shoot fire could also be used offensively as another battle involved the setting of a castle ablaze with similar methods.
 The particular incendiary used in these projectiles was most likely a gunpowder mixture.
 This is one area where early Chinese and European cannons share a similarity as both were possibly used to shoot fire.

-Another aspect of early European cannons is that they were rather small, dwarfed by the bombards which would come later.
+Another aspect of early European cannons is that they were rather small, dwarfed by the bombards, which would come later.
 In fact, it is possible that the cannons used at Crécy were capable of being moved rather quickly as there is an anonymous chronicle that notes the guns being used to attack the French camp, indicating that they would have been mobile enough to press the attack.
 These smaller cannons would eventually give way to larger, wall-breaching guns by the end of the 1300s.